Understanding the Local Landscape of Childcare Resources

 Policy Solutions estimated gaps in access to high quality childcare with the support of the William Penn Foundation.
 The analysis used six different databases to estimate the universe of childcare establishments and capacity in Philadelphia (approximately 25% of which is not certified by the Commonwealth of Pennsylvania).
 The Keystone STARS program, Pennsylvania’s QRIS, provided a metric of childcare quality along a one to four star scale.

-The results of this research helped launch a $7 million Fund for Quality (FFQ) fund to invest in Philadelphia’s high-gap areas, especially those that serve lower income neighborhoods and children of color.
-In its first two years, the initiative has added 630 new, high-quality spots in early childhood education, and 90 percent of those spots are occupied by children from low-income families.
+The results of this research helped launch the Fund for Quality (FFQ) to invest in Philadelphia’s high-gap areas, especially those that serve lower income neighborhoods and children of color.
+In its first three years, Fund for Quality has created over 1,000 new child care slots and expects to create another 1,400 seats by 2020.

 Newark, NJ Project